lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 .. note::

   We note that current ``fmi2SetContinuousStates()`` forces to set the entire state vectors.
-It also triggers computation of all variables which depends on the state variables.
+It also triggers computation of all variables which depend on the state variables.
 This is inefficient for QSS solvers.

 .. code:: c